Hatchet (film series)

 The Hatchet film series consists of American slasher films developed from original characters created by Adam Green; including four feature length films.
 The plot primarily focuses on the unintentional encounters of innocent civilians, with the living urban legend of deformed hermit Victor Crowley (portrayed by Kane Hodder under heavy makeup) and the character's violent murders.

-The series is notable for featuring multiple appearances by the actors of other slasher franchise villains: Kane Hodder (Jason Voorhees from Friday the 13th), Robert Englund (Freddy Krueger from A Nightmare on Elm Street), Tony Todd (Daniel Robitaille / Candyman from Candyman and William Bludworth / Grim Reaper from Final Destination), Sid Haig (Johnny Lee Johns / Captain "Cutter" Spaulding from Rob Zombie's Firefly Trilogy Movies), R. A. Mihailoff (Bubba "Junior" Sawyer / Leatherface from The Texas Chainsaw Massacre), Derek Mears (Jason Voorhees in the 2009 Friday the 13th reboot), Tyler Mane (Michael Myers in the 2007 Halloween reboot), and Felissa Rose (Angela Baker from Sleepaway Camp).
-A fifth film was confirmed by Green to be in development, with the plot leaving behind usual setting of Honey Island Swamp and explore an urban setting instead.
+The series is notable for featuring multiple appearances by the actors of other slasher franchise characters: Kane Hodder (Jason Voorhees from Friday the 13th), Robert Englund (Freddy Krueger from A Nightmare on Elm Street), Tony Todd (Daniel Robitaille / Candyman from Candyman and William Bludworth / Grim Reaper from Final Destination), Zach Galligan (Billy Peltzer from Gremlins), Sid Haig (Johnny Lee Johns / Captain "Cutter" Spaulding from Rob Zombie's Firefly Trilogy Movies), R. A. Mihailoff (Bubba "Junior" Sawyer / Leatherface from The Texas Chainsaw Massacre), Derek Mears (Jason Voorhees in the 2009 Friday the 13th reboot), Tyler Mane (Michael Myers in the 2007 Halloween reboot), and Felissa Rose (Angela Baker from Sleepaway Camp).
+A fifth film was confirmed by Green to be in development, with the plot abandoning the usual setting of Honey Island Swamp in favor of an urban setting.